 The aim of this study was to perform sensitivity analysis, investigating how different fluidisation and sedimentation characteristics of three-phase wetted UO2 powder beds, may affect a transient nuclear criticality excursion initiated through the addition of water into a fissile powder bed.
 This type of postulated nuclear criticality accident scenario may occur in nuclear fuel fabrication facilities when a fire is fought through the use of water, supplied via an automatic or manual fire-suppression system.
 A similar scenario may also develop as a result of water leaks or flooding of the process area housing UO2 powder.
 The article introduces a model for gas-bubble induced fluidisation of a UO2 powder bed and examines how this phenomenon may affect the neutron kinetic response of a three-phase fluidised fissile powder system.
 Empirical analysis has shown that fissile suspensions form agglomerated structures when suspended in water, at agglomerate sizes that range from 18 to 40 .
 Simulation results indicate that both the critical gas velocity and rate of fluidisation may significantly affect transient nuclear criticality excursion dynamics.
 The re-distribution of fissile mass into a highly dispersed suspension generally reduces the reactivity of the system, however, depending on the H/U ratio, a positive reactivity may be added to the system.
 Low Péclet numbers in the suspension suggest that gas-bubble induced motion of the suspension causes a highly dispersive flow field.
 An oscillatory power response is predicted for low critical gas velocities where the reactivity of the system is predominantly governed by the re-distribution of fissile mass within the system.
 The frequency of these oscillations is greater for a higher hindered settling rate of powder particles.
 At a higher critical gas velocity, the transient nuclear criticality excursion is governed by the voidage reactivity feedback, making the response quite independent of fluidisation.
 In all cases, la

-Jones G, Eaton MD, Cooling CM, et al., 2022, Wetting-induced volumetric collapse of UO2 powder beds and theconsequence on transient nuclear criticality excursions, Progress in Nuclear Energy, ISSN: 0149-1970
+Jones G, Cooling CM, Williams MMR, et al., 2022, Wetting-induced volumetric collapse of UO2 powder beds and theconsequence on transient nuclear criticality excursions, Progress in Nuclear Energy, Vol: 154, ISSN: 0149-1970

 Jones GS, Winter GE, Cooling CM, et al., 2022, Mathematical and computational models for simulating transient nuclear criticality excursions within wetted fissile powder systems, Annals of Nuclear Energy, Vol: 169, Pages: 1-31, ISSN: 0306-4549